Change Started

 The Hunt For Veerappan is a four-part documentary series that tracks the journey of India’s dreaded criminal, smuggler, bandit, and forest brigand, Veerappan.

-The documentary is interspersed with various accounts of people associated with Veerappan’s life, including his wife, gang members, local villagers, journalists, forest officers, and police officials.
-Each gives their share of perspectives about a criminal who dodged the Indian authorities for over two decades.
+The documentary intersperses accounts from people associated with Veerappan’s life, including his wife, gang members, local villagers, journalists, forest officers, and police officials.
+Each offers their perspective on a criminal who dodged the Indian authorities for over two decades.

-While the journey of Veerapan into crime and sandalwood smuggling started much earlier, The Hunt For Veerappan documentary shows his life from 1989 onwards.
-Around this time, Veerapan met his wife, Muthulakshmi, whose perspective during four episodes provided a counterbalance to other views.
+While Veerapan’s journey into crime and sandalwood smuggling began much earlier, The Hunt For Veerappan documentary shows his life from 1989 onwards.
+Around this time, Veerapan met his wife, Muthulakshmi, whose perspective during the four episodes provided a counterbalance to other views.

-The documentary opens up with the back shot of Muthulakshmi, where she recounts how, at the age of 15, she saw Veerappan and his swirling mustache for the first time and the immediate marriage proposal he got from the man.
+The documentary opens with a back shot of Muthulakshmi, who recounts how, at the age of 15, she saw Veerappan for the first time, with his swirling moustache, and the immediate marriage proposal he received from the man.
 Veerapan was 39 years old then.

-In addition, the documentary also highlights Veerapan’s candid interviews with TV channels, his connections with LTTE, and his stature as a Robinhood amongst the local people.
+In addition, the documentary highlights Veerapan’s candid interviews with TV channels, his connections with the militant organisation, the LTTE, and his stature as a Robin Hood amongst the local people.

 After playing hide and seek with security and administration, finally, in 2004, Veerappan was killed in an encounter at 52.